AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 ## Agile Methodology

 This project was developed following the principles of Agile Methodology, with GitHub Issues serving as the central hub for tracking User Stories.
 Each story was carefully structured with Acceptance Criteria and associated Tasks, though some of these evolved during implementation as the technical requirements became clearer.
 Several related User Stories were later grouped into Epics to better reflect their interconnected nature.
 While some tasks were completed more quickly than expected, others required significantly more time and iteration.
 For better grouping and time-wise management User Stories where assigned to 6 Milestones (see screenshots below).
 A GitHub project "InnkwellBlog project" was created at the same time.
-GitHub project allowes using its Board views with filtering and grouping options.
+GitHub project allows using its Board views with filtering and grouping options.

 <details>
 <summary>Screenshots of Kanban Board, Milestones and project board view</summary>